crs4/seal/docs/read_sort_index.rst

 ==========

 ReadSort is a Hadoop utility to sort read alignments.
-Currently ReadSort only supports sorting by mapping coordinate, and only supports reading and writing SAM.
+Currently ReadSort only supports sorting by mapped coordinate, and only supports reading and writing SAM.

 **Currently ReadSort is tuned to work well sorting mappings uniformly distributed over